svchinche/tech-topics-with-demo/linux/README.md

 ```
 *-A* : means after search context

-How to find total no of files and directories from current directory ?
+How to find count of files and directories from current directory ?
 -----------------------------------------------------
 ```shell
 [root@k8s-workernode shell_learning]# find . -type d | expr $(wc -l) - 1